-- New versions of the compilers (Intel, NVIDIA and GCC) and tools (Java, Python, IDL, MATLAB, Julia, CUDA), have been installed and tested on Hydra - New modules are available to access these new compilers and tools - The list of available modules has been updated and reorganized, it is now linked from the cluster status pages: - Hydra-6 Tools List of Available Modules - Status page (@si.edu) List of Available Modules - Status page (@cfa.harvard.edu) List of Available Modules - That list is updated nightly.
-You can get that list with the command module avail - Access to GPUs has been simplified - Singularity is now available on a set of compute nodes - We have updated the modules description (whatis) for some modules to be more informative and consistent, and - for 7 modules we will change the default versions when loading that module without version specification on Monday November 29, 2021
+- New versions of the compilers (Intel, NVIDIA and GCC) and tools (Java, Python, IDL, MATLAB, Julia, CUDA), have been installed and tested on Hydra - New modules are available to access these new compilers and tools - The list of available modules has been updated and reorganized, it is now linked from the cluster status pages: - Hydra-6 Tools List of Available Modules - O Status page (@si.edu) List of Available Modules - O Status page (@cfa.harvard.edu) List of Available Modules - That list is updated nightly.
+You can get that list with the command module avail - · Access to GPUs has been simplified - · Singularity is now available on a set of compute nodes - Password Requirement Change - We adjusted the password requirement on Hydra to conform to SI's policy (only one digit). - We have updated the modules description (whatis) for some modules to be more informative and consistent, and - for 7 modules we will change the default versions when loading that module without version specification on Monday November 29, 2021